19hours/sg-statutes/Acts/Securities and Futures Act.md

 [Insurance Intermediaries, s.
 37 (modified)]

-### Duty not to furnish false statements to securities exchange, futures exchange, designated clearing house and Securities Industry Council
+### Duty not to furnish false statements to securities exchange, futures exchange, licensed trade repository, approved clearing house, recognised clearing house and Securities Industry Council

-330\.—(1) Any person who, with intent to deceive, makes or furnishes, or knowingly and wilfully authorises or permits the making or furnishing of, any false or misleading statement or report to a securities exchange, futures exchange, designated clearing house or any officers thereof relating to —
+330\.—(1) Any person who, with intent to deceive, makes or furnishes, or knowingly and wilfully authorises or permits the making or furnishing of, any false or misleading statement or report to any securities exchange, futures exchange, licensed trade repository, approved clearing house or recognised clearing house or any officers thereof relating to —

 (a) dealing in securities, trading in futures contracts, foreign exchange trading or leveraged foreign exchange trading;

-(b) the enforcement of the business rules of a securities exchange, futures exchange or a designated clearing house or the listing rules of a securities exchange;
+(b) the enforcement of the business rules of a securities exchange, a futures exchange, a licensed trade repository or an approved clearing house or the listing rules of a securities exchange;

+[Act 34 of 2012 wef 01/08/2013]

 (c) the affairs of an entity or a business trust;